scorbo2/musicplayer/docs/developer_exercise1.md

     <dependency>
         <groupId>ca.corbett</groupId>
         <artifactId>musicplayer</artifactId>
-        <version>3.0</version>
+        <version>3.1</version>
         <scope>provided</scope>
     </dependency>
 </dependencies>
 ```

-(At the time of this writing, 3.0 is the latest available version of the musicplayer code)
+(At the time of this writing, 3.1 is the latest available version of the musicplayer code)

 Note that we use the `provided` scope here.
 This tells Maven that our jar will be loaded in an
 environment where the MusicPlayer code is already loaded and running.

+Note that this means you must have already built the MusicPlayer project locally and installed
+it into your local maven repo!
+Run `mvn install` from the MusicPlayer project root directory if you
+haven't done so already.

 Now, we should be able to create our new extension class by extending the `MusicPlayerExtension` base class: